- Mpox vs. COVID-19: A Comparative Analysis

-- Optical Illusion: If you have Hawk Eyes Find the Word Sweat in 13 Secs
+- Optical Illusion Visual Test: If you have Sharp Eyes Find the Number 156 in 16 Secs

 On September 17, Hyderabad Liberation Day is celebrated to mark the annexation of the princely state of Hyderabad to India in 1948.
 This event ended the power of Nizam Mir Usman Ali and brought Hyderabad into the Indian Union after a military operation known as Operation Polo.